High School FAQs

 A: Students who complete our program will have a competitive transcript (from the standpoint of high school credits), with the ability to earn four credits in each of the five core subject areas of language arts, math, history, foreign language and science (including 3 lab sciences).
 Additionally, detailed recommendation letters from teachers who know their students well, and the unique project-based component of our program will enable our students to stand out during college admission reviews.
 Lastly, our model is patterned after a college schedule, and as such our high schoolers become very adept at learning and studying on their own, making for a much easier transition to college.

 Q: How does the high school schedule work at CHLG?

-A: Our students are on-site on Mondays, Wednesdays and Thursdays from 9:00-3:00 and engage independently in teacher assigned work and virtual language courses in the home (what we call the satellite classroom) on Tuesdays and Fridays (each student studies the language he/she chooses).
+A: Our students are on-site on Mondays, Wednesdays and Fridays from 9:00-3:00 and engage independently in teacher assigned work and virtual language courses in the home (what we call the satellite classroom) on Tuesdays and Thursdays (each student studies the language he/she chooses).
 Mondays and Wednesdays are for classroom-based instruction in math, language arts, science and history.
-Our Thursdays are a unique time when our students spend several hours engaging in project-based learning within their Learning Groups.
-Students also participate in a Biblical Studies course and in one-on-one or small group consultations with teachers.
+Our Fridays are a unique time when our students spend several hours engaging in project-based learning within their Learning Groups.
+Students also participate in a Biblical Studies course, additional math instruction and in one-on-one or small group consultations with teachers.

 Q: What is project-based learning?

 A: Project-based learning (PBL) is a student-centered pedagogy that involves a dynamic classroom approach in which students can acquire a deeper knowledge through active exploration of real-world challenges and problems.
 Students learn about a subject by working for an extended period of time to investigate and respond to a complex question, challenge, or problem.
 It is a style of active learning and inquiry-based learning.